schollz/zxcvbn/docs/builder/content/commands/mover.md

 Mover is a special command that enacts a LFO on almost any of the other commands.
 Its syntax is different than all the other commands.
 It requires specifying the one-letter character of the command that is to be modified and a period (in beats).
 Then, optionallyl, a minimum and maximum can be specified.

 The mover LFO is only implemented until the command that is being modified is coded in another cell.
+LFO shape can also be changed to 'sine', 'triangle', 'saw', 'square' or 'random' at the bottom of the settings page.

 ## Example 1